-Our Board of Directors is soliciting your proxy to vote at our 2020 Annual Meeting of Stockholders (Annual Meeting), which will take place on Wednesday, June 10, 2020 at 8:30 a.m., local time, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067.
-You received proxy materials because you owned shares of Optinose common stock at the close of business on April 22, 2020 (Record Date), and that entitles you to vote at the Annual Meeting.
-These proxy materials describe the matters on which our Board of Directors would like you to vote and contain information that we are required to provide to you under the rules of the U.S. Securities and Exchange Commission (SEC) when we solicit your proxy.
-These proxy materials were first mailed to our stockholders on or about April 29, 2020.
+Our Board of Directors is soliciting your proxy to vote at our 2021 Annual Meeting of Stockholders (Annual Meeting), which will take place on Wednesday, June 9, 2021 at 8:30 a.m., Eastern Time, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067.
+You received a Notice of Internet Availability of Proxy Materials because you owned shares of Optinose common stock at the close of business on April 14, 2021 (Record Date), and that entitles you to vote at the Annual Meeting.
+The proxy materials describe the matters on which our Board of Directors would like you to vote and contain information that we are required to provide to you under the rules of the SEC when we solicit your proxy.
+As many of our stockholders may be unable to attend the Annual Meeting, proxies are solicited to give each stockholder an opportunity to vote on all matters that will properly come before the Annual Meeting.
+References in this Proxy Statement to the Annual Meeting include any adjournments or postponements of the Annual Meeting.